nasa-jpl/ION-DTN/gh-pages/docs/ionrun.md

 ### ionrun.ionconfig (same-host only)

-For same-host topologies, each node subdirectory contains an `ionrun.ionconfig` file with unique shared memory keys and SDR names to prevent conflicts between ION instances:
+For same-host topologies, each node subdirectory contains an `ionrun.ionconfig` file with unique shared memory keys, SDR working memory keys, and SDR names to prevent conflicts between ION instances:

 ```
 wmKey 10001
+sdrWmKey 65281
 sdrName ion1
 wmSize 50000000
 configFlags 1
 heapWords 10000000
 pathName /tmp
 ```

+Each node gets a unique `sdrWmKey` (derived from `SDR_SM_KEY + node_number`) so that multiple ION instances on the same host use separate SDR working memory segments.

 The directory layout for a 2-node same-host topology: